The

 all ages and nationalities represented in the archdiocese.

-order must be recognized by the archbishop and invited to be present and
+Each community must be recognized by the archbishop and invited to live and minister in the archdiocese.
+The office is

 to come to the archdiocese to minister and the office responds to their application